 10. Braun BN0159

 The Braun BN0159 series is a sophisticated range that is defined by its timeless and minimalistic design.
-Featuring Japanese quartz movement and a built-in digital display this piece combines the classic beauty of an analogue with the functionality of a digital watch.
-The rubber band provides a comfortable fit and the screen is sealed with a scratch resistant mineral glass.
-The watch is also equipped with dual time zones, alarm, a chronograph and an EL backlight.
+Featuring Japanese quartz movement and a built-in digital display this piece combines the classic beauty of an analog with the functionality of a digital watch.
+The rubber band provides a comfortable fit and the screen is sealed with a scratch-resistant mineral glass.
+The watch is also equipped with dual time zones, alarm, a chronograph, and an EL backlight.

 11. Casio A168WG-9

-The sleek design of the Adidas Duramo range ties in seamlessly with an active lifestyle.
+The sleek design of the Adidas Digital Watch range ties in seamlessly with an active lifestyle.
 This performance watch is the perfect starter package for fitness newbies.
-Its ultralight, durable polycarbonate case and comfortable rubber band make it water resistant and barely noticeable.
-The Duramo runs with digital quartz movement, which includes a backlight, an annual calendar, dual time, a countdown timer and a 10-lap chronograph.
+Its stainless steel case and band make it water resistant to 5 bars. the watch runs with digital quartz movement, which includes a backlight, an annual calendar, dual time, a countdown timer and a 10-lap chronograph.

 13. Casio CA53W-1